Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Get from date*
   Enable the toggle to map the start date of the promotion.
-Otherwise the end date of the promotion is mapped to the destination attribute.
+Otherwise, the end date of the promotion is mapped to the destination attribute.
 By default, the toggle is disabled.

 [comment]: <> (Standardmäßig wird das Enddatum gemappt!
 Deutsches UI falsch -> richtig: Von-Datum)

 - *Currency*
-  Select the appropriate currency in the drop-down list.
+  Click the drop-down list and select the appropriate currency.
 Only those currencies that are defined as a supported currency in the PIM price field attribute configuration are mapped.
 All available currencies are displayed in the list.

   [comment]: <> (Is that right? what currencies are mapped?)

-## Null Coalescence Extension
+## Null coalescence extension

 ![Null coalescence extension](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/NullCoalescenceExtension.png "[Null coalescence extension]")

 This extension is used to map an attribute with one or more fallback attributes if the first attribute is not available.
 At least one source attribute must be selected in the *x0* attribute and one fallback attribute in the *x1* attribute.
-If the value of the source attribute in the *x0* attribute is empty, the value of the source attribute in the *x1* attribute is applied, if this value is empty, the calue in the *x2* attribute is applied and so on.
+If the value of the source attribute in the *x0* attribute is empty, the value of the source attribute in the *x1* attribute is applied, if this value is empty, the value in the *x2* attribute is applied and so on.
 Up to four source attributes can be selected in the drop-down lists.
 Note that a blank space is also considered as an input.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type                    |
 |----------------------------------|-----------------------------------------------|